Home » Reflections » Reflections for Profession of Vows

 What a powerful way to talk about the role of the vows in the life of a religious – perhaps in the life of anyone who takes vows of any sort – to have our lives shaped by them.

-What does it mean for the Sisters of Providence, for Sisters Corbin and Teresa, to have their lives shaped by the vows of poverty, chastity, and obedience?
+What does it mean for the Sisters of Providence, for Sister Corbin, to have her life shaped by the vows of poverty, chastity, and obedience?

 Certainly our Constitutions spell out some of those nuances, but as many writers have suggested religious vows today are not a list of specified obligations.
 Our vowed life is a way of being that embraces the values most needed to bring about the reign of God, right here, right now, in whatever fields present themselves to us for discovery or ownership.